Skip to main content

 Type 2 Diabetes Mellitus

-Used as monotherapy as an adjunct to diet and exercise to improve glycemic control in patients with type 2 diabetes mellitus.
+Used as an adjunct to diet and exercise to improve glycemic control in adults and pediatric patients ≥10 years of age with type 2 diabetes mellitus.

 Used to reduce the risk of cardiovascular death in patients with type 2 diabetes mellitus and established cardiovascular disease.